Skip to content →

 Set strategic product initiatives

 Ambitious goals are the only way to make a significant impact.
 Companies should focus on them when they define their high-level direction.
-Reserve some space on your product timelines for unexpected and reactive work that always comes up and allow your product plans to change if needed.
+Reserve some space on your product timelines for unplanned work that comes up unexpected and allow your product plans to change if needed.

 Connect daily work to larger goals with projects